COVID19Tracking/contentful-image-upload/README.md

 ### Credentials

-You will need a [Contentful Personal Access Token](https://www.contentful.com/help/personal-access-tokens/) to run this script.
+~~You will need a [Contentful Personal Access Token](https://www.contentful.com/help/personal-access-tokens/) to run this script.~~

+You will need a [Contentful OAuth Application](https://app.contentful.com/account/profile/developers/applications) to run this program. ([Docs here](https://www.contentful.com/developers/docs/extensibility/oauth/))

 Credentials live in `config.json`, which should be structured like: